warlockxins/machine_learning_demo/README.md

 When I click on a record row in the table, I observe text representation of predicted values.

-If I am not satsified with predicted values, I click **Another Go!** button.
+If I am not satsified with predicted values, I click **Learn** button.